 In a Will Challenge case, Undue Influence exists if a person used a position of power over the deceased to “influence” that person to change the Will to benefit the person with the power in a way that the deceased otherwise would not have done.

-Probating a Will creates a presumption of the Will’s validity.
+Probating a Will creates a presumption of this Will’s validity.
 The challenger has the burden to prove undue influence.

 For example, the Pennsylvania Courts use a three-part test to determine whether undue influence affected a testator in creating a Will.
-This test was first described in In Re Estate of Glover, 669 A.2d 1011 (Pa.
+This test originated in In Re Estate of Glover, 669 A.2d 1011 (Pa.
 Super.
 1996).
 Those challenging the Will must establish a prima facie case showing that:

 If the person challenging the will can prove all three of these points, the burden shifts to the proponent of the Will (the person who wants the Will terms respected) to prove that the Will was NOT the product of undue influence.